ARPA-Network/BLS-TSS-Network/crates/arpa-node/README.md

 # ARPA Node CLI

-ARPA Node CLI is a fast and verbose REPL for the operator of a ARPA node.
+The ARPA Node CLI is a fast and verbose REPL for the operator of a ARPA node.
 The same node config file as ARPA Node Client will be used.
 As a supplement to ARPA Node Client, it provides a set of commands to inspect the node status and interact with the on-chain contracts, e.g. register node to the network manually when error occurs in the node client.

 ## Usage